 As a weather indicator : being so close to some stunning mountains does mean that we sometimes get some spectacular summer storms.
 Don’t be put off, the south of the lake gets a lot less than the northern resorts of Limone, Riva & Malcesine and they are also short lived.
 What’s the lake got to do with this ?
 It will probably change colour and get darker before the rain arrives so if it’s getting cloudy keep your eye on it.

-Ferries : run back and forth around the lake all day long but do check your timetable to be sure of the return time as they don’t run late into the evening.
+Ferries : the ferries here run back and forth around the lake all day long but do check your timetable to be sure of the return time as they don’t run late into the evening.

 Shops : many shops close for the long siesta (along with banks, post offices and petrol stations).
-The traditions are changing and through the summer more stay open throughout the day but it’s not a give so always check.
+The traditions are changing and through the summer and in tourist resorts more stay open throughout the day but it’s not a give so always check.

 Chemists : they also close for the long siesta and have a day off during the week too however one in the area will remain open and each chemist will display the list so you know where you have to go.